-HUD may reduce scores as specified under V.A.
-Review Criteria.
-Each NOFA will specify how past performance will be rated or otherwise used in the determination of award amounts.
-Whenever possible, HUD will obtain past performance information from staff with the greatest knowledge and understanding of each applicant's performance.
-If this evaluation results in an adverse finding related to integrity or performance, HUD reserves the right to take any of the remedies provided in Section III.D 1.
-Pre-selection Review of Performance, above.
+HUD may reduce scores as specified under V. A. Review Criteria.
+Whenever possible, HUD will obtain past performance information.
+If this review results in an adverse finding related to integrity or performance, HUD reserves the right to take any of the remedies provided in Section III.
+E Statutory and Regulatory Requirements Affecting Eligibility, "Pre-selection Review of Performance" document link above.

-2. Assessing Applicant Risk
+2. Assessing Applicant Risk.